Landscape encodings enhance optimization: Results and Discussion

-The first optimisation problem we consider is the number partitioning problem (NPP) \cite{Garey:1979a}: this asks if one can divide $n$ positive numbers $a_1,a_2,\dots,a_n$ into two subsets such that the sum of elements in the first subset is the same as the sum over elements in the other subset.
-The energy is defined as the deviation from equal sums in the two subsets:
+The first optimization problem we consider is the number partitioning problem (NPP) \cite{Garey:1979a}: this asks if one can divide $n$ positive numbers $a_1,a_2,\dots,a_n$ into two subsets such that the sum of elements in the first subset is the same as the sum over elements in the other subset.
+The energy is defined as the deviation from equal sums in the two subsets, i.e.,

-where the two choices $x_i \in \{-1,+1\}$ correspond to assignment to the first or to the second subset.
+where the two choices $x_i \in \{-1,+1\}$ correspond to assignment to the first or to the second subset, respectively.
 The flipping of one of the spin variables $x_i$ is used as a move set, so that the NPP landscape is built on a hypercube.
+The NPP shows a phase transition between an easy and a hard phase.
+We consider here only instances that are hard in practice, i.e., where the coefficients $a_i$ have a sufficiently large number of digits \cite{Mertens:1998}.

 The so-called \emph{prepartitioning} encoding \cite{Ruml:1996} of the NPP is based on the differencing heuristic by Karmakar and Karp \cite{Karmakar:82}.
-Departing from an NPP instance $(a_1,\dots,a_n)$, the heuristic removes the largest number, say $a_i$, and the second largest $a_j$ and replaces them by difference $a_i-a_j$.
+Departing from an NPP instance $(a_1,\dots,a_n)$, the heuristic removes the largest number, say $a_i$, and the second largest $a_j$ and replaces them by their difference $a_i-a_j$.
 This reduces the problem size from $n$ to $n-1$.
 After iterating this differencing step $n-1$ times, the single remaining number is an upper bound for --- and in many cases a good approximation to --- the global minimum energy.
 The minimizing configuration itself is obtained by keeping track of the items chosen for differencing.
-Replacing $a_i$ and $a_j$ by the difference amounts to putting $a_i$ and $a_j$ into different subsets, i.e.\ $x_i \neq x_j$.
+Replacing $a_i$ and $a_j$ by their difference amounts to putting $a_i$ and $a_j$ into different subsets, i.e.\ $x_i \neq x_j$.